It's wicked hot in New England, too

-PORTLAND, Maine (AP) — New England is starting off the week with heat advisories as the hottest weather of the year envelops the region.
+PORTLAND, Maine (AP) — New England started off the week with heat advisories as the hottest weather of the year enveloped the region.

-While the Pacific Northwest is experiencing record heat, the other side of the country — the Northeast — was also dealing with heat advisories on Monday as the temperature were expected to approach 100 degrees in some places.
+While the Pacific Northwest is experiencing record heat, the other side of the country — the Northeast — was also dealing with heat on Monday as temperatures climbed into the mid-90s.

 It's a good day to "hide in the basement, at a beach or under a sprinkler," said Margaret Curtis, meteorologist for the National Weather Service in Maine.

+Some New England electric utilities are asking customers to cut back on consumption to ensure there is enough power to satisfy demand during the hot weather.

-The temperature was expected to hit 95 degrees on Monday in Portland, Maine, approaching a record high.
-But it'll feel far hotter because of humidity that's high enough that "you feel like you can swim through the air," she said.
+The temperature hit 95 degrees on Monday in Portland, Maine, approaching a record high.
+But it felt hotter because of humidity that's high enough that "you feel like you can swim through the air," she said.

-While hot, the temperature in Portland, Maine, pales in comparison tot Portland, Oregon, where the mercury climbed to 112 degrees on Sunday.
+While hot, the temperature in Portland, Maine, pales in comparison to Portland, Oregon, where the mercury climbed to 112 degrees on Sunday.

+On Monday, the temperature reached a record high of 94 degrees in Portsmouth, New Hampshire.
+The old record, 93, was set in 1941.

 (0) comments